 Get in touch

-This Summer School will take place on 22-25 July 2019 for Year 12 students from state-funded schools and colleges who want to find out more about a career in property.
+The Pathways to Property Summer School takes place from 20 – 23 July 2020 for Year 12 students from state schools/colleges who want to learn more about a career in property.

 The Reading Scholars Programme